-Flashhack is a free tool for reflashing certain older GM ECMs through the diagnostic port.
+Flashhack is a free tool for reprogramming certain GM ECMs through the diagnostic port.
 It will allow you to tune your engine quickly and safely with a minimum chance of failure.

 LT1 and L99 engines.
 16188051, 16181333.
 Well supported and tested on all vehicles including corvettes.
 Can handle nearly all possible failure scenarios without bricking, usually handles ECM power failure as well.
 Also includes bin format converter tool.

 V6 P66 1993-1995